JaveriahFaheemOG/Criminal-Records-System/README.md

 ### ▶️ Step 3: Run the Project

+(make sure to put the 'properties' folder inside the 'DB_PROKECT' folder first)
 1. Open DB_PROJECT.sln in Visual Studio
 2. Wait for it to load all dependencies
 3. Press F5 or click the green Start button (play icon)